bloderxd/Blorm/README.md

 In this example, if one of these validations failed, it will appears that error toast.

-# Import lib
+# Import Blorm

-Into your gradle dependencies:
+put in your gradle dependencies:

 ```
 dependencies {